-Please note, however, that registration for most meetings and other events is normally reached via the Convention Center’s main entrance on Mount Vernon Place, located three blocks to the south via 7th Street.
+Please note, however, that most of Awesome Con will be reached via the Convention Center’s main entrance on Mount Vernon Place, located three blocks to the south via 7th Street.

 For information about Metro accessibility, please visit the Washington Metro Area Transit Authority’s website at www.wmata.com.